Release dove

-A release dove is usually a small white domestic rock dove used for events such as public ceremonies, weddings and funerals.
+A release dove is usually a small white domestic pigeon used for events such as public ceremonies, weddings and funerals.
 They typically have a symbolic meaning for the event.

 Subspecies and types

-Typically one or more white doves are released.
-Sometimes doves are called pigeons, there is no distinction.
-Usually domestic rock doves (Columba livia domestica) bred for small size and white coloration are released due to their homing ability.
+Typically, one or more white doves are released.
+Usually, domestic pigeons bred for small size and white coloration are released due to their homing ability.

 Barbary doves (Streptopelia risoria), also known as ringneck doves, carry a mutation that makes them completely white.
 These white Barbary doves are most commonly used in stage magic acts.
 White Barbary doves are sometimes released in large public ceremonies as a peace symbol, and at weddings and funerals.
 However, releases usually use homing pigeons, as Barbary doves lack the homing instinct and will die if released into the wild.
 Albinism or other genetic anomalies that produce an entirely white dove occur very rarely in the wild since an all-white coloration would make these birds stand out in their natural habitats, leaving them highly vulnerable to predators.